mollersuite/mollermethod/website/src/pages/api.md

 Replicated = false, -- Optional
 ```

-With the power of Catay's serverside integration, you can use `Replicated` to effectively disable FE
+With the power of mollermethod's serverside integration, you can use `Replicated` to effectively disable FE
 for your Methods.

 Of course, the user will need to be in a backdoored game; you can use